 The consortium partners represent the whole sensor value chain, ranging from chip and sensor developers and producers to application and solution providers, integrating also SMEs.
 In this way, DeSSnet differentiates itself from numerous projects, concentrating on rather one research challenge or tackling the IoT in a very broad sense.

-The K-Project DeSSnet is funded within the context of COMET – Competence Centers for Excellent Technologies by the Austrian Ministry for Transport, Innovation and Technology (BMVIT), the Federal Ministry for Digital and Economic Affairs (BMDW), and the federal states of Styria and Carinthia.
+The K-Project DeSSnet is funded within the context of COMET – Competence Centers for Excellent Technologies by the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK), the Federal Ministry for Digital and Economic Affairs (BMDW), and the federal states of Styria and Carinthia.
 The programme is conducted by the Austrian Research Promotion Agency (FFG).